Flag of Rome

-The flag of Rome (bandiera di Roma), the capital city of Italy, is a bicolour rectangle, divided into two equally-sized vertical stripes: red-violet on the left, and an ochre yellow on the right.
+The flag of Rome (bandiera di Roma), the capital city of Italy, is a bicolour rectangle of two equally-sized vertical stripes, purplish red on the left and ochre yellow on the right.

-Design

-The civil flag of Rome is divided into two vertical stripes of equal size, a red-violet on the left, and a ochre yellow on the right.
+State flag

-The state flag of the city includes the coat of arms placed in the centre.
+The state flag of the city includes the coat of arms in the centre of the aforesaid civil flag.
 It consists of the yellow (golden) Greek cross near the top left corner, and to its right, the yellow (golden) letters SPQR (an abbreviation for Senatus Populusque Romanus, which translates from Latin to The Roman Senate and People), placed diagonally, from top left to bottom right, across the red Heater-style escutcheon (shield) with square top and pointed base.
 On the top of the shield is placed a yellow (golden) open crown, crown with five flowers, and with red, white, and green jewels.